Dr. Jenny stands in front of a brick wall, wearing a chunky scarf, sweater, and smile.

 Outside of those specific safety requirements, what happens in our sessions stays between us.

-My advocacy work informs my coaching work, but I use my formal Victim Advocate Certification for work on the broader systems that affect survivors: providing training for professionals in the legal system, human resources, and government agencies on trauma-informed practice and the dynamics of abuse.
-In some cases, I consult with attorneys or serve as an expert witness to help juries understand interpersonal and gender-based violence.
+My advocacy certification is now used for systems-level change: I use my formal Victim Advocate Certification to train professionals in the legal system, HR, and government agencies on trauma-informed practice.
+I also consult with attorneys and serve as an expert witness to help juries understand the dynamics of abuse and gender-based violence.

 Click here for resources for immediate, free help.